Brandi Cyrus Gets Wet In A Bikini: ‘Feeling Grateful’

 Brandi Cyrus proudly showed off her bikini body in a gorgeous new snap posted to her Instagram account this week.
 The star, who’s sister to Miley Cyrus and Noah Cyrus, stunned as she posed for the camera in her two-piece while she spent some time in a swimming pool during what appeared to be a recent vacation.

-Brandi treated her 1.1 million followers on the social media site to a look at her toned bikini body in the shot, as she told fans in the caption that she was feeling “feeling grateful.”
+Brandi treated her 1.1 million followers on the social media site to a look at her toned body in the shot, as she told fans in the caption that she was feeling “feeling grateful.”

-The beauty stunned as she appeared to wear only minimal, if any, makeup for the photo, which showed her as she got soaking wet while she leaned half in and half out of the swimming pool in her white and brown patterned bikini.
+The beauty stunned as she appeared to wear only minimal, if any, makeup for the photo, which showed her as she got soaking wet leaning half out of the swimming pool in her white-and-brown patterned bikini.

-The top featured a round neck design and appeared to be a plunging crop-top style top that showed off a little of her décolletage with thinner straps that stretched over both of her shoulders.
+The top featured a round neck design and appeared to be a plunging crop top-style that showed off a little of her décolletage.
+It featured thin straps that stretched over both of her shoulders.

-She paired that with bikini bottoms in the same print with thicker pieces of material across both of her hips.
+She paired that with bikini bottoms in the same print and featuring a thick waistband across her hips.

-Brandi let her long blond hair down for the photo as she flashed a huge smile for the camera with her vacation lodge blurred but still visible in the background behind her.
+Brandi let her long blond hair down for the photo as she flashed a huge smile for the camera, with her vacation lodge blurred but still visible in the background.

-Miley’s big sister rested on her arms, which were stretched out in front of her on the white tiling on the side of the water, while she also showed off her dark manicure with long, black nails.
+Miley’s big sister rested on her arms, which were stretched out in front of her on the white tiling on the side of the pool, while she also showed off her dark manicure with long, black nails.

-Brandi revealed that she was spending some time in South Africa in the upload.
+Brandi revealed in the upload that she was spending some time in South Africa.
 The actress and TV host tagged the official account of Tswalu Kalahari Game Reserve.

 She also revealed exactly where she got her fun bikini look from.
-She tagged the swimwear brand Frankies as well as her friend, photographer, Rachel L’Antigua, who took the snap.
+She tagged the swimwear brand Frankies as well as her friend, photographer Rachel L’Antigua, who took the snap.

-But while there’s no doubting that Brandi’s body looked very fit and toned in the photo, she actually told one follower in the comments section that she hadn’t been to the gym in a year.
+But while there’s no doubt that Brandi’s body looked very fit and toned in the photo, she actually told one follower in the comments section that she hadn’t been to the gym in a year.

 View this post on Instagram